THE DIGITAL SIGNATURE SUITABLE FOR EVERY NEED

 - Advanced electronic signature: the e-signature that must meet several requirements:

-- Created using the electronic signature creation data, so the signatory can use under his sole control.
+- It has been created using electronic signature creation data, so the signatory can use under his sole control.

 - Linked to the data signed by the signatory so that any subsequent change in data is detectable

-- Qualified electronic signature: An advanced electronic signature that is created by a qualified signature creation device and which is based on a qualified certificate for electronic signatures.
+- Qualified electronic signature: An advanced electronic signature that is created with a qualified signature creation device and which is based on a qualified certificate for electronic signatures.

 1. An electronic signature shall not be denied legal effect and admissibility as evidence in legal proceedings solely on the grounds that it is in an electronic form or that it does not meet the requirements for qualified electronic signatures.